maassen/avr-netino/libraries/LiquidCrystal_I2C/info/readme.txt

 The PCF8574 extender is available in two versions, the PCF8574 and the PCF8574A.
 The only difference between the two is the I2C base address.
-The base address for the PCF8574=0x20 and the base address for the PCF8574A is 0x38.
+The base address for the PCF8574 is 0x20 and the base address for the PCF8574A is 0x38.
 The examples included in this zip file assume the use of an PCF8574 set for address 0x20 (A0, A1 and A3 grounded).